Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Genital licking, restlessness, hiding

-• Vomiting, drooling, weakness, or a “drunk” walk (late, serious signs)
+• Vomiting, drooling, weakness, or a wobbly walk (late, serious signs)

-Why the urgency?
-If urine can’t leave the body, toxins build up and the cat can deteriorate quickly.
+Why the urgency matters: If urine can’t leave the body, pressure and toxins build up quickly.
 That’s why vets treat “not peeing” as a high-priority problem.

-1. Set a hard cutoff: if no pee for ~8–12 hours and straining/discomfort — treat it as urgent.
+1. Set a hard cutoff: if there’s no pee for about 8–12 hours and straining or obvious discomfort, treat it as urgent.

-2. Call your vet or an emergency clinic: explain exactly what you saw (drops vs none, straining, vomiting, behavior changes).
+2. Call your vet or emergency clinic: say exactly what you saw: drops vs none, straining, vomiting, behavior changes, belly pain.

-3. Keep your cat calm and indoors: stress can worsen bladder inflammation.
+3. Keep your cat calm and indoors: stress can make bladder irritation worse.

-4. Don’t “test” a bunch of home fixes first if your cat is straining or looks unwell.
+4. Don’t burn time on random home fixes first if your cat is straining or looks unwell.

-If you want a focused step-by-step plan specifically for blockages vs UTIs, use this: Male Cat Blockage vs UTI: 24-hour action guide.
+If you want a more focused step-by-step plan for blockage vs UTI, use this: Male Cat Blockage vs UTI: 24-hour action guide.

 4) When to call the vet (red flags)

-This section is intentionally direct.
-If any of the following are true, call your vet or an emergency clinic.
+This section is direct on purpose.
+If any of the following are happening, call your vet or an emergency clinic.
 If it’s after hours and your cat looks unwell, go in.

 4.1) Red flags for “not peeing” (urgent / go now)

-• No urine for ~8–12 hours and any straining, pain, crying, or repeated trips
+• No urine for about 8–12 hours and straining, pain, crying, or repeated trips

-• Only drops of urine, especially with discomfort
+• Only drops of urine, especially with obvious discomfort

 • Vomiting, drooling, collapse, profound lethargy, weakness